icon-project/community/guidelines/technical/software-development-guidelines.md

 We use [semantic versioning](https://semver.org) and expect all releases to be tagged.

+We sometimes use pre-release labels, such as:

 | Version state | Notation | Explanation |
 | ------------- | -------- | ----------- |
 | Alpha | -alpha | Testing phase.
 Sandbox usage |
 | Beta | -beta | Testing phase.
 Real-world usage |
 | Release candidate | -rc | Pre-release phase.
 Real-world usage.
 No breaking issues expected.
 Typically this is optional |
 | Release | _No extra notation_ | Release / ready phase.
 Real-world usage.
 No further changes expected to this version |

+You may find that another versioning convention works better for you.
+The important thing is that releases are clearly and consistently tagged.

 ## Testing